HofmaDresu/Blog/_posts/2018-06-07-todo-react-native.markdown

 });
 {% endhighlight %}

-This is structurally similiar to our TodoItemComponent with two differences I want to call out.
+This is structurally similar to our TodoItemComponent with two differences I want to call out.
 First, we used a new component from ReactNative called FlatList.
 This handles displaying our list with a lot of added benefits over doing it ourselves, like scrolling and item virtualization (for memory optimization).
 Second we used our TodoItemComponent in this file, so we needed to import it at the top of this file.

 The final thing we need to do is adjust our App.jsx file to display this list.
 We need to import TodoListComponent and change our render method to display our new content: